Lazydd/doc/docs/src/en/guide/quickstart.md

 ## Import ddlazy-ui-plus

-If you don’t care about the bundle size so much, it’s more convenient to use full import.
+If you don't care about the bundle size so much, it's more convenient to use full import.

 ### Full Import